meili-epfl/Meili/README.md

 - customize their profile
 - use Nearby Friend to become friends with people near them
 - have access to the posts and reviews of their favorite points of interest
-- have access to the posts and reviews of the points of interest around them (if they haven't moved much since the time they were online)
+- have access to the posts and reviews of the points of interest which were around them when they went offline